frikkfossdal/ofxSlicer/README.md

 ![active triangles](docs/img/triangle_slicing-02.png)

-### Creating the toolpaths // Contour Construction
+### Creating the jobs // Contour Construction

 Once the triangle intersection algorithm has swept trough all of the triangles I basically have a bunch of layers containing intersection points relevant to that layer.
-From this, I want to create a set of polygons, or contours,  that essentially is my toolpaths.
-To find the polygons
+From this, I want to create sets of polygons, or contours, that essentially is the jobs that need to be performed on each layer.
+Ive illustrated the problem in the figure below.

+TODO: add figure of problem

-Basically this means that they build a indexed table of all points in the layer,  where the point itself is used as the index key, and it´s neighboor points is it the key´s belonging values.
-I have tried to illustrate this in the figure below.
+So solve the problem I define a hash table where each point in the contour is defined as the index key of the table and the neighboor points is the keys belonging values, like so:

+TODO: insert example of hash table

 TODO: Insert figure here.